andreacos/CnnGradientAttack/README.md

 ![Image](resources/extra/vippdiism.png)

-# Pixel-Domain Gradient-based Attack to CNN Implementation (Keras)
+# Pixel-Domain Gradient-based Attack to CNN (Python-Keras)

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by